What is the Women's Health and Cancer Rights Act?

-ERISA covers health insurance plans provided by private employers; plans offered to employees of state and local governments are not covered by ERISA.
-Since the Women's Health and Cancer Rights Act is an amendment to ERISA, this means that the WHCRA will cover only those women who are employed by private, non-governmental employers.
-It also means that the WHCRA doesn't cover women who buy health insurance on the individual market, that is, women who don't get health insurance through an employer.
+ERISA covers health insurance plans provided by private employers.
+ERISA does not cover plans offered to employees of state and local governments.
+Since the Women's Health and Cancer Rights Act is an amendment to ERISA, this law covers those employed by private, non-governmental employers.

-- Coverage for reconstruction of a breast or breasts removed in a mastectomy
+- Coverage for the reconstruction of a breast or breasts removed in a mastectomy

 - Coverage for breast prostheses (artificial breasts that fit into a bra) for use before or during breast reconstruction

-- Full coverage for any complications that arise post-surgery such as lymphedema
+- Complete coverage for post-surgical treatment of physical complications, such as lymphedema

 The WHCRA and the Affordable Care Act